 4. Specify how we should index your content

 Indexing means collecting the necessary data which will be later returned as search results.
 Building an index allows us to optimize speed and performance in finding relevant pages, products, and documents in response to a search query.
 There are 2 drastically different ways to index your site.

-- With the Database mode all information is read directly from your WordPress and Woocommerce databases.
-We index all content pages, post types, and products as long as they are publicly published and not marked as excluded from search.
-For example, only the product pages or articles will be included (and not category lisitings) so your searchers could quickly get to the final results shorten avoiding extra navigation steps.
+With the Database mode all information is read directly from your WordPress and Woocommerce databases.
+We index all content pages, post types, ACF (Advanced Custom Fields) content, and products as long as they are publicly published and not marked as excluded from search.

-- The Crawler mode operates similarly to Google (and other search engines') crawlers: for the information to get indexed, the page has to be loaded first.
-So in this case the indexing isn’t reserved to blocks of information defined by WordPress - we can see the source code of each page so everything that is visible and even invisible to your site visitors is made searchable.
+The Crawler mode operates similarly to Google (and other search engines') crawlers: for the information to get indexed, the page has to be loaded first.
+So in this case the indexing isn’t reserved to pages or blocks of information defined by WordPress - our crawler scans the source code of each page so everything that is visible and even invisible to your site visitors is made searchable.

 Tip: when using our WP plugin, you do not need to manually copy and paste any code.
 Once you're happy with your Search Designer preview, go back to the Search Designer section of the plugin and simply press "Import Settings":

-In this screenshot search results are embedded on the page (as opposed to showing them in a layover):
+In this screenshot search results appear as part of the site (and not in a layover):

 Take it to the next level

-All 3 modes give you access to your Site Search 360 Control Panel.
+All three integration modes give you access to your Site Search 360 Control Panel.
 Here's a sneak peek of what you can do there:

 Dive into your search stats: view the number of queries over a specific time range, recent queries, frequent queries, query traction of a specific query and a detailed analytics table on the performance of each query (which results get clicked, what's the SERP bounce rate, what's the general query performance score, etc.).
 All reports can be exports as CSV for your record.